You can complete the Office 365 guided setup using the express configuration option, which automates some configuration steps.

 To specify a retention period, select Retention period, and then enter the amount of time to retain the jobs.

-To use the server plan for file indexing, move the Enable backup copy toggle key to the left to turn it off.
+If you don't want to create backup copies, move the Enable backup copy toggle key to the left to turn it off.

 For Backup copy frequency, enter how often to run backup copy jobs.